mart0/eth-ruling-system/README.md

 * Write automation tests using [Cucumber](https://www.npmjs.com/package/cucumber)
 * Implement request/response validation using [Joi](https://www.npmjs.com/package/joi) or  [jsonschema](https://www.npmjs.com/package/jsonschema)
 * Improve the logging and error handling
-* Implement a proper UI using React JS - for example, to be possible the CRUD operations within the application to be triggered by buttons (without firing requests using Curl, Postman or any other client)
+* Implement a proper UI using React JS - for example, to be possible the CRUD operations within the application to be triggered by buttons or visual links (and not using Curl, Postman or any other similar clients)
 * Implement API documentation using [Swagger](https://swagger.io/)